Corona Virus Disease (Covid-19): Relative Data of the states of the USA

 This relative approach results in these settings of a diagram's axes:

-The vertical y-axis value is the number of confirmed cases or deaths per 100,000 persons of the population
+The vertical y-axis value is the number of confirmed cases or deaths per 100,000 persons of the population of a state.

 The horizontal x-axis shows dates of Mondays since 24 Februars 2020 - up to last summer only biweekly.